mbosselmann/digital-spring-greeting-card/.where-the-magic-is/README.md

 # ✨ Where the Magic is ✨

 Inside of this folder you can find the magic that makes the greeting card template work.
-The folder contains stylings, JavaScript code and also some fonts that can be used.
+The folder contains stylings and also some fonts that can be used.
 The stylings are essential for the layout of the card and make the flipcard effect possible that is solved via JavaScript.

-As these greeting card template is used to teach fundamental web development skills with a focus on HTML and CSS, the JavaScript code is kept to a bare minimum.

 ## Explanation of the CSS code inside of `global.css`